About Complete Equestrian

 Nicole is heavily involved in serving the American Vaulting Association, where she has served as the Region IV Secretary since 2010.
 She also sits on the AVA safety committee.

 With a passion and talent for both people and animals, Nicole realizes what a wonderful tool the equine species can be in improving the lives of those they touch.
 After completing her college career, Nicole now carries a B.S. degree in Equine Science as well as a B.S. in Psychology.
 Nicole enjoys spending her time in the equine industry motivating and educating her clients.

-She is also a proud mother and wife.
-She stays busy with her family and her business and considers herself truly blessed to be living in a way that can serve so many lives.
+She stays busy with her two boys, Marshall and Jackson.
+She considers herself truly blessed to be living in a way that can serve so many lives.